Cracking the code on diversity in tech is the greatest economic opportunity of our time.

 why diversity in tech?

 The year 2040 marks the start of the decade when people of color will be the majority in the United States.
 Black and Latinx people will make up nearly 40% of the US population.
 Yet the economic indicators for these communities are poor and have not shown much sign of improving.
 If we’re going to be a majority-minority country, we must figure out how to empower our communities of color.

 - The average salary of a tech worker is more than the median household income of a Black family and a Latinx family combined.
 The wealth gap in the US is stark.
-The average net worth of a white family is 15x that of a Black or Latinx family.
+The median net worth of White families is 14x that of Black or Latinx families.
 The tech sector’s high salaries and low unemployment provide an opportunity for Black and Latinx communities to build generational wealth, making us stronger contributors to the economy as our numbers grow and allowing for a degree of self-determination hitherto unknown in communities of color.